Trying to decide where to go to college? Afraid of choosing the wrong college? Samantha Schreiber’s meme clears things up.

 Ask your counselor, if you have a college counselor.
 Ask a teacher who you really respect and know well.
 Ask other college-aged kids, recent graduates.

-Edmit: How can students and parents filter out the noise and make clear-headed decisions?
+Edmit: How can students and parents filter out the noise and make clear-headed decisions—so they can avoid choosing the wrong college?

 Schreiber: Once you have a [college decision] framework setup, don’t go too far outside of it, because you’re really then just clouding the information you already have.